1865

 2015

-Plasencia became the largest grower of tobacco in the world with more than 6,000 employees, 4 factories, and 8 plantations in Honduras and Nicaragua, producing 40 million cigars a year.
+The Plasencia family became the largest tobacco grower for premium cigars in the world and continued growing their teams, factories, and plantations in Honduras and Nicaragua, producing 40 million cigars a year.

 2017